taboola/taboola-android/doc/TaboolaSdk_reference.md

 ### `public void getNextBatchForPlacement(TBPlacement placement, final TBRecommendationRequestCallback callback)`

-Used for implementing pagination or inifinite scroll (load more items as the user scrolls down).
+Used for implementing pagination or infinite scroll (load more items as the user scrolls down).
 The method gets the next batch of recommendation items for a specified placement.
 The number of recommendation items in the batch will be the same as in the last request.
 The name of the returned Placement will have a "counter" added as a suffix.
 For example, if the original placement name was "article" the new name will be "article 1", next one "article 2", and so on.
 The counter is incremented on each successful fetch.

 #### **Parameters:**